Four halloween pet safety tips

 ID is key

 Amidst the Halloween hustle, it's easier for pets to slip out unnoticed.
 They should wear collars with up-to-date ID tags.
-And if they’re microchipped, confirm your contact information is up-to-date.
+And confirm their microchipped contact information is up-to-date.
 Having a recent photo handy is also a wise precaution for creating lost pet flyers, should the need arise.

 Calming supplements or treats